MaksimDzhangirov/backendBankExample/docs/part63-eng.md

 Alright, now let's update the code of this test to make it work with our gRPC server.

-First, we have to create a random user with this function.
+First, we have to create a random user with this `randomUser()` function.
 It is written in the `api` package, so let's head over there to copy it and paste it here, right before the `TestCreateUserAPI` function.

 ```go
 func randomUser(t *testing.T) (user db.User, password string) {